lasarojc/fp_notes/docs/lists.md

 ```

 A cabeça de uma lista de elementos de um tipo $a$ qualquer é um elemento do tipo $a$.
-Já a calda desta lista é também uma lista de elementos do tipo $a$.
+Já a cauda desta lista é também uma lista de elementos do tipo $a$.
 Logo, podemos subdividí-la também em uma cabeça e uma cauda, no exemplo, 2 e `#!hs 3:[]`.

 ```hs